telerik/blazor-docs/knowledge-base/grid-custom-grouping-order.md

 ## Description

-I want to group data programmatically in the Telerik Grid for Blazor by one column, ensuring the grouped order matches a specific sequence rather than the default ascending or descending order.
-I need to sort groups in a custom way, based on a predefined order of the data received from the backend or a custom pattern.
+I want to group data programmatically in the Telerik Grid for Blazor by one column.
+The group order must match a specific sequence rather than the default ascending or descending order.
+I need to sort groups in a custom way, based on a predefined order of the data, or a custom pattern.

 This KB article answers the following questions:
 - How can I apply custom sorting to groups in the Grid for Blazor?